Full-time: Three years or Four years for Sandwich

 According to a report by ‘Britain for Events’ (2012), the events industry contributes more than £36 billion per year to the national economy and employs over 530,000 (FTE) people.
 Its growth has seen a high demand for individuals with knowledge and expertise in event planning and management and international corporate and cultural events.

-For students following the four-year programme, there is an opportunity to spend 48 weeks on placement in the events industry where you will gain crucial insights into the role of an events manager in a real life situation.
-This is optional and you may complete the degree in three years if you do not wish to undertake a placement.
+There is an opportunity to spend 48 weeks on placement in the events industry where you will gain crucial insights into the role of an events manager in a real life situation.
+This is optional and you may complete the degree in three years/four years if on Foundation entry if you do not wish to undertake a placement.

 The final year is founded on the critical and analytic study of the events industry and the need for strategic approaches.
 A personal development module helps capitalise on the placement year, by providing an opportunity to reflect upon achievements and plan the next stage of a professional career.
 This is important even-more-so for those who have not developed practical skills through a placement.
 A range of options provide some flexibility and allow you to develop your interests.